creativecommons/cc-legal-tools-app/README.md

 ### Manual Commands

 **NOTE:** The rest of the documentation assumes Docker.
-If you are using a manual setup, use `pipenv run` instead of `docker-compose exec app` for the commands below.
+If you are using a manual setup, use `pipenv run` instead of `docker compose exec app` for the commands below.